Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/setting-up-python-on-macos.md

 ![Mac default Python installation](https://cdn.hashnode.com/res/hashnode/image/upload/v1620800303433/sH3EqrIV5.png)

-So how can we make sure that we have the latest Python version available on our Mac system?
+So how can we ensure we have the latest Python version available on our Mac system?

 ## Mac installing Python 3

 The easiest way to install Python 3 is to use Homebrew.
 If you haven't had Homebrew installed yet, check out this article explaining how to [set up Homebrew on your Mac](https://daily-dev-tips.com/posts/homebrew-one-package-manager-to-rule-them-all/).

-With Homebrew installed, we can install Python, and it will install the latest stable (at the time of writing 3.9).
+With Homebrew installed, we can install Python, which will install the latest stable (at the time of writing 3.9).

 ```bash
 brew install python